-Rainbows are an arc-shaped spectrum of light which are created by refraction and reflection.
+A rainbow is an arc-shaped spectrum of light which is created by refraction and reflection.

 Rainbows are caused when rays of light from the Sun hit water droplets which reflect some of the light back towards an observer.
 The water droplets are usually raindrops, but could also be spray from a waterfall, a fountain, or even fog.
 To see a rainbow, you must have the Sun shining behind you and the water droplets in front of you.